 Real Estate transactions can create anxiety and be confusing since it is such a large investment and requires feeling comfortable with so many variables.
 On Demand Realty is here to help you navigate through these issues so the experience is comfortable, enjoyable and at your comfort level.

-You will receive a Welcome email from us and your first search will be saved.
-This will then generate daily email updates for new listings and price changes.
+You will receive a Welcome email and text message to thank you for your registration.
+Your first search will be saved which will generate daily email updates for new listings and price changes.

-A Buyer's Agent represents the buyer's interest and has a fiduciary duty to find the best house for the least money at the terms most favorable to his or her principal (the buyer).
-This relationship MUST be disclosed to the Buyer and the Buyer must acknowledge this in writing before any transactions are initiated.
-At the same time, when an offer is made to the Seller's Agent, this disclosure must accompany the offer so that the Seller is fully of the agency relationship.
+A Buyer's Agent (See video above) represents the buyer's interest and has a fiduciary duty to find the best house for the least money at the terms most favorable for YOU, the buyer.
+As the Buyer this relationship MUST be disclosed to you and you must acknowledge that the agent you are working with represents You, this in writing before any transactions are initiated.
+At the same time, when an offer is made to the Seller's Agent, your Buyers Agency Disclosure must accompany the offer so that the Seller is fully of the agency relationship in the transaction.

 The seller of the home pays the sales commission to the listing broker out of the proceeds of the sale in most typical transactions.
 The listing broker then works with the buyers broker to share the commission based upon an agreement among the brokers.
 This is all handled at the close of escrow.
 There may be transactions where the Buyer agrees to compensate the Broker to find a home and the seller is not willing to pay a commission.
 This type of transaction needs to be mutually agreed upon by both the Broker and the Buyer and is typically covered in an Exclusive Buyer Agency Agreement.